chewhelbig/nikhelbig/content/psychotherapy-practice/levinas-face-of-the-other.md

 ---
-title: "Levina's \"Face of the Other\""
+title: "Levina's Face of the Other"
 date: 2024-12-29
 draft: false
 description: "Emmanuel Levinas' concept of the **\"face of the Other\"** is a central idea in his philosophy, emphasizing ethics as the foundation of human existence.
 Here’s an overview of the concept:  ### 1. **The..."